thilowrona/fatbox/README.md

 [https://github.com/thilowrona/fault_analysis_toolbox/blob/master/examples/example_1/example_1.ipynb](https://github.com/thilowrona/fault_analysis_toolbox/blob/master/examples/example_1/example_1.ipynb)

 ### Own machine
 You can also use the fault analysis toolbox on your own machine.
 All you need is Python 3 including a couple of packages.
-I would recommend to install [Ananconda](https://docs.anaconda.com/anaconda/install/), which gives you an enviroment with most of the packages and tools that we will use.
+I would recommend to install [ananconda](https://docs.anaconda.com/anaconda/install/), which gives you an enviroment with most of the packages and tools that we will use.
 Two are however missing.
-You can install OpenCV like this:
+You can install OpenCV in the terminal like this:
 ```
 conda install -c conda-forge opencv
 ```